tiby312/tagu/README.md

 I left the tagger crate alone and made this into a brand new crate because while it does have all the functionality of tagger, it is more complicated.
 Some people might just like the simplicity of tagger.
 However, I recommend people choose tagu over tagger, because I think its a lot more flexible.
 The ability to pass around element chains like structs is really useful in my experience.

-### Name origin?

-So its not easy to find crate names these days.
-A lot of good ones are taken.
-This one started out as ht-melon because it has "html" in the name, but it just looked jarring in the code everywhere so I changed it to tagu.